ruby-R53/VMerger/README.md

   it's unable to handle such information properly.
 - Since this runs solely on the command line, there's no timeline view, which makes it hard to find out what the timestamp for each video is.
-- You might require a TON of RAM for FFmpeg to merge your videos, depending on their quality and size.
-Make sure you at least have big enough swap space for it!
 - While it does work, it's pretty much still in experimental phase.
 There's stuff I wanna add to it to make it a little more sophisticated and more usable overall.